-You will now have access to the clubhouse from 6 AM to 10 PM Monday through Sunday including all holidays.
-There may be some glitches, please be patient with us as we work through them.
+Residents now have access to the clubhouse from 6 AM to 10 PM Monday through Sunday including holidays.

 Important things to remember: